hannahshpa/ToolPool/server/README.md

 - Just type the literal \[default] at the top, it's syntactical
 - Put in the assigned keys within <> tags

-6. AWS keys are set to go, they'll automatically be imported & used by the AWS SDK
+6. AWS keys are set to go, they'll automatically be imported & used by the AWS SDK in both local dev & docker

 ### **Client setup**